St. Petersburg Drug Charge Defense Attorneys

 Bring Your Case to a Former Pinellas County Prosecutor

 Drug charges are among the most common criminal cases heard in Florida courts.
 These cases range from simple possession of marijuana to charges involving unauthorized prescription drugs and harder drugs such as heroin.
 Drug arrests are a serious matter in the Sunshine State as Florida has harsh penalties for drug offenses.

-If you or someone you know has been arrested or is under investigation for a state or federal drug crime, it is vital that you seek trusted legal representation.
-You could be at risk for jail or prison time, heavy fines, and a future with a permanent criminal record.
 At Morris Law Firm, P.A., you can find representation from a former prosecutor in Pinellas County.
 Attorney Melinda Morris was responsible for prosecuting a wide range of drug charges, handling those cases from investigation through trial.
 Her inside knowledge of the system can be of critical importance and benefit to the defense of your case.

 Connect with a St. Petersburg drug charge defense lawyer at (727) 592-5885 or through our online contact form to schedule your case evaluation.
 Serving Pinellas, Hillsborough, and surrounding counties.